RobisonTorres/Automate_Python/Lottery_Score/README.md

 To address this, I implemented alternative options:

 * Users can manually input each game as a 15-number array.
-* Users can create games in MS Word, take screenshots (like in the games.png file), and use the script to process those images.
+* Users can create games in MS Word, take screenshots (like in the games.png file), and use the script to take these numbers.

 ## Features